abranczyk/abranczyk.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: A physicist having fun in quantum tech
+subtitle: I want to live in a world where everyone who wants to do science, can.

 profile:
   align: right